dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### Deep learning enables rapid identification of potent DDR1 kinase inhibitors
 - **year:** 2019
 - **url:** <https://www.semanticscholar.org/paper/d44ac0a7fd4734187bccafc4a2771027b8bb595e>
-- **abstract:** S2 TL;DR: A machine learning model allows the identification of new small-molecule kinase inhibitors in days and is used to discover potent inhibitors of discoidin domain receptor 1 (DDR1), a kinase target implicated in fibrosis and other diseases, in 21 days.
+- **abstract:** *TL;DR:* A machine learning model allows the identification of new small-molecule kinase inhibitors in days and is used to discover potent inhibitors of discoidin domain receptor 1 (DDR1), a kinase target implicated in fibrosis and other diseases, in 21 days.
 - **journal:** Nature Biotechnology
 - **volume:** 37
 - **pages:** 1038 - 1040